On learning parametric distributions from quantized samples: Introduction and Problem Formulation

 \subsection{Related Works}

 The problem of statistical estimation in distributed settings has attracted increasing interest in recent years, in part motivated by learning applications at the wireless Edge.
-Most relevant to this paper are the works~\cite{Barnes2019} and~\cite{Acharya2020}.
+Most relevant to this paper are the works~\cite{Barnes2019,KOPS15}.
 In particular, the parameter estimation problem~\eqref{minimax-p-norm-parameter-estimation-loss} is studied in~\cite{Barnes2019} for the case $p=2$, i.e., the squared $L_2$ loss.
 Specifically, in~\cite{Barnes2019} the authors build upon~\cite{A11} to derive lower bounds on the risk~\eqref{minimax-p-norm-parameter-estimation-loss} that account (partially) for the loss of Fisher information (relative to the unquantized setting~\cite{KOPS15}) that is caused by quantization in the case $p=2$.
 In doing so, they use the standard van Trees inequality which is a Bayesian version of the well known Cram\'er-Rao inequality for the Euclidean norm $L_2$.
 In this paper, for the study of the problem~\eqref{minimax-p-norm-parameter-estimation-loss} for general $p>1$, after generalizing the usual van Trees inequality to general $L_p$-norms, essentially we follow the approach of~\cite{Barnes2019}.
-The very recent and interesting work~\cite{Acharya2020} concurrently and independently studies the problem~\eqref{minimax-p-norm-parameter-estimation-loss} from a sample-complexity viewpoint\footnote{In fact, the model studied in~\cite{Acharya2020} is more general in that it possibly accounts for interaction among the various agents.}; and establishes lower and upper bounds on the sample complexity for arbitrary $p > 1$ that are shown to be tight in some cases.
-In some cases our results can be shown to recover those of~\cite{Acharya2020}.
-In others they complement them.
-Our approach and proof techniques are different from those of~\cite{Acharya2020}, however.
-In particular, while~\cite{Acharya2020} uses some form of Assouad type bound ours uses steps that are essentially similar to those we herein employ for the derivation of our generalization of the van Trees inequality to $L_p$ norms as given by our Theorem~\ref{ThVanTreesXVTV2}.

 For non-parametric models of densities over $[0,1]$ that are H\"{o}lder continuous of smoothness $s \in (0,1]$, \cite{HanISIT2018} provides upper and lower bounds on the worst case error under the $L_1$ norm.
-For more on this and other related works, the reader may refer to~\cite{Barnes2019,KOPS15,Acharya2020,HanISIT2018} as well as the references therein.
-See also the related~\cite{Goldfeld2020a} which, among other aspects, shows that for sub-Gaussian distributions, the empirical (plug-in) estimator smoothed with a Gaussian kernel enjoys rates of convergence of the error in the $1$-Wasserstein distance ($W_1$) of the order $n^{-\frac{1}{2}}$ and in the squared $2$-Wasserstein distance ($W^2_2$) of the order $n^{-1}$.
-Comparatively, the unsmoothed empirical estimator converges only as $n^{-\frac{1}{d}}$ for $W_1$.
+For more on this and other related works, the reader may refer to~\cite{Barnes2019,KOPS15,HanISIT2018} as well as the references mentioned therein.
+For related works on Wasserstein loss based learning, see, e.g.,~\cite{Frogner2015,Ambrogioni2018,Tolstikhin2018,Arjovski2017,Gulrajani2017}.